It’s not that energy companies don’t want to make it easy, but it can be confusing working out what your latest bill is trying to say.

 Keeping money in your energy account means you’ll be covered when you use more energy in the winter, but the energy company have all your money in the meantime.

-Personally, I don’t mind too much as our energy provider pays us 3% on in credit balances, which is far more than I get from a traditional savings account.
+Personally, I don’t mind too much as our energy provider pays us 3% on credit balances, which is far more than I get from a traditional savings account.

-However, you may prefer to not treat your energy bill as a savings account, just be careful to save money elsewhere to budget for higher bills in the winter months.
+However, you may prefer not to treat your energy bill as a savings account; just be careful to save money elsewhere to budget for higher bills in the winter months.

 Find out how to fix issues you’re suddendly wondering why is my electric bill so high.